 Affordability of Internet subscription

 The live blood of IPTV happens to be fast and stable internet.
 Also, your connection must be reliable.
-Sadly, cheap data subscriptions in underdeveloped countries have unreliable and slow internet speed.
-However, the expensive ones like 9mobile, IPNX, Ntel, smile etc are pretty fast.
+Sadly, cheap data subscriptions in underdeveloped countries have unreliable and slow internet speeds.
+However, the expensive ones like 9mobile, IPNX, Ntel, smile, etc are pretty fast.

 It is difficult to pay for these bundles merely for IPTV purposes.
 In other words, you will have to pay for both the IPTV services as well as your internet plan.
 That will be one hardship too many for anyone from a poor country of the world.

 Basically, you need money to get started with IPTV.
 Unlike FTA satellite packages, spending on IPTV services is a constant and continuous process.
 You continually need to have an internet data plan and you will have to renew your subscription on or before every due date.
 Even if you are using free IPTV, you still need to purchase a substantial data plan